Developing or Revising Program Educational Goals

 Accredited programs frequently have some or all of their program educational goals mandated.
 But in many programs, accredited and non-accredited, scholars in those disciplines have conducted work to determine the common educational goals of programs in those disciplines.
 In some cases, this work has not been focused directly on program educational goals but on related areas such as disciplinary norms and practices, disciplinary competencies expected by professionals in the field, or what is commonly taught in programs and courses (e.g., signature pedagogies).

 The Tuning Project is one large, multinational project that has documented disciplinary competencies in many different contexts e.g., different disciplines, different geographical locations, different cultures.
 This project was initiated in Europe as many countries aligned their college- and university-level degree programs to enable movement between those countries and their colleges and universities.
 It has since been replicated and extended by many organizations across the world, including the United States.
-The Association of American Colleges & Universities (AAC&U) has a great listing of tuning resources.
-Another webpage with “Reference Points,” one of the key products of tuning processes, is maintained by the Tuning Academy; note that these documents produced in an international context refer to “first cycle,” “second cycle,” and “third cycle” instead of “bachelor’s degree,” “Master’s degree,” and “doctorate.”
+A webpage with “Reference Points,” one of the key products of tuning processes, is maintained by the Tuning Academy; note that these documents produced in an international context refer to “first cycle,” “second cycle,” and “third cycle” instead of “bachelor’s degree,” “Master’s degree,” and “doctorate.”

 Many scholarly and professional organizations have produced explicit recommendations for or studies of educational goals.
 Some of them have done this in the context of a tuning process e.g., the American History Association Tuning the History Discipline project produced a “2016 Discipline Core.”
 Others have done this work independent of the tuning process e.g., the Association for Computing Machinery and the Association for Information Systems collaborated to write IS 2010: Curriculum Guidelines for Undergraduate Degree Programs in Information Systems, several funding organizations of biology research and education supported the writing of Vision and Change in Undergraduate Biology Education A Call to Action.

-CTAL also maintains an internal listing of discipline-specific materials and has developed some experience in searching scholarly literature for this information; please contact us if you would like assistance or advice in locating this information in your own discipline.
+CTAL also maintains a listing of discipline-specific materials and has developed some experience in searching scholarly literature for this information; please contact us if you would like assistance or advice in locating this information in your own discipline.

 Transforming departmental goals